Go to JKU Homepage

 Teaching.

-The Institute of Structural Lightweight Design prepares students for a wide variety of career paths by an application-oriented and research-led teaching and by the impartation of a broad university basic knowledge.
+The Institute of Structural Lightweight Design prepares students for a wide variety of professional careers through application-oriented and research-led education and by focusing broadly on base-knowledge research.

 {{ labelInLang('cid') }} {{ labelInLang('title') }} {{ labelInLang('registration') }} {{ labelInLang('type') }} {{ labelInLang('hours') }} {{ labelInLang('teachers') }} {{ labelInLang('rhythm') }}